 - Monitor the care of a family member in a nursing home or in assisted living

 - Find appropriate solutions to avoid a crisis

 - Develop long range plans for older loved ones not now needing care

 How Do I Find a Geriatric Care Manager?

 If you think a geriatric care manager might be of help to you, to find one a good place to start is on the National Care Planning Council’s website.
 The NCPC provides a listing service for families looking for care managers.
 There is typically a fee for an initial assessment.

 Contact Oklahoma City Elder Law Attorney

 For additional information, please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about elder law issues, contact an experienced Oklahoma City elder law attorney at Parman & Easterday by calling 405-843-6100 or 913-385-9400 to schedule your appointment today.
+If you have additional questions or concerns about elder law issues, contact an experienced Oklahoma City elder law attorney at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.